In-Context Reinforcement Learning via Communicative World Models: Introduction

 Our contributions are summarized below, and we postpone the discussion on related works to the end.
 1) \textbf{Formulation}: We model a single-agent ICRL problem as a two-agent emergent communication where the world model (information agent) learns how to communicate the learned dynamics to the control agent.
 2) \textbf{Hybrid Training}: since the information and control agents face distinct objectives, they are pre-trained differently.
 The transformer-based IA adopts a self-supervised training with three heads using three losses targeting dynamic awareness, temporal coherence, and communication effectiveness, while the CA adopts proximal policy optimization for reinforcement pre-training.
-3) \textbf{Empirical Validation}: We provide extensive empirical validation in partially observable sparse-reward environments, where CORAL yields improved sample-efficiency (5X faster than vanilla WM) and facilitates zero-shot generalization.
+3) \textbf{Empirical Validation}: We provide extensive empirical validation in partially observable sparse-reward environments and continuous tasks, where CORAL improves sample efficiency most clearly in harder sparse-reward tasks, facilitates zero-shot generalization, and reaches higher performance.